Las Vegas Jail -- Information for Family & Friends of Inmates

 For more information about transferring funds to an inmate at the CCDC, go to our article on transferring funds to an inmate at the CCDC.

 The Las Vegas Jail has a commissary, which is a general store where persons in custody may buy items through a catalog.
-The commissary makes delivery once a week, depending on where the inmate is housed:
+The commissary makes a delivery once a week, depending on where the inmate is housed:

 |Location of CCDC Inmate||Times Commissary Delivers|